xliberty2008x/gitlab-gemini-cli/SETUP.md

 ## 8) Troubleshooting
 - `gemini: not found` (Shell runner): ensure Node 20+ installed; CI installs CLI via npm.
 - 401/403 from MCP: check PAT scope, `GITLAB_API_URL`, and project access.
-- Duplicate comments: ensure the updated prompt with marker `[ai-review-bot v1]` is present.
+- Duplicate comments: each run posts one new comment by design (no updates).
+If you see more than one per run, check the prompt rules and tool call flow.
+ - Anchoring failures: pipeline will fall back to a top-level note; verify diff_refs and position object.
 - GEMINI.md not applied: verify the job runs at repo root so Gemini CLI can auto-load `GEMINI.md`; keep the prompt minimal and defer to `GEMINI.md` for rules.
 - Protected variables not injected: uncheck “Protected” for PAT during MR testing, or protect the MR source branches.